Is Facebook missing/not working? See this page's footer.

 Don't fall for the plea that long copy is always too long.
 Advertising copy should be as long as necessary, no longer.

-(Or, as Walt Disney's Cheshire Cat advised, "Start at the beginning, go on until you come to the end, then stop.")
+(Or, as the King advised Alice in Wonderland, "Begin at the beginning, and go on till you come to the end, then stop.")

 Avoid wordiness, puffery and redundancy.*